 For McLean, Rose Dwyer scored 16 points, Belinda Howard 14 and Cindy Sherrod 11 points.
-McLean was charged with 22 fouls, losing one player via the foul route, connected on 18 of 33 free throws, pulled down 45 rebounds and had 13 turnovers in the contest.
+McLean was charged with 22 fouls, losing one player via the foul route, connected on 18 of 33 free throws, pulled down 45 rebounds and had 13 turnovers in followed by Alan Rhodes with 12, Elbert Shelby with 11, Dennis Willard and John Caldwell with six points each and Tommy Serna with one point.
+Also seeing action was Duane Mitchell.